Gibran-101/Gibran-101/README.md

 ## 🧩 Who Am I?

-I'm not just a DevOps enthusiast — I **engineer reliability**, **automate chaos**, and **design cloud-native ecosystems** that scale with precision.

-Whether it's setting up airtight CI/CD pipelines, infusing GenAI into DevOps workflows, or making Kubernetes dance to ArgoCD’s beat — I craft infra that feels like magic (but is just solid YAML).
+I'm a DevOps engineer with a strong command over shell scripting and Terraform, using both to automate and scale infrastructure with precision.
+Whether it's provisioning cloud-native environments or streamlining CI/CD pipelines, I focus on writing clean, modular code that makes systems predictable and maintainable.
+I value reliability, security, and simplicity — and I script like I mean it.

 ---